Soundproofing: Porous absorbers

 Porous absorbers, typically open cell rubber foams or melamine sponges, absorb noise by friction within the cell structure.
 Porous open cell foams are highly effective noise absorbers across a broad range of medium-high frequencies.
 Performance can be less impressive at lower frequencies.
 The exact absorption profile of a porous open-cell foam will be determined by a number of factors including cell size, tortuosity, porosity, thickness, and density.

 The absorption aspect in soundproofing should not be confused with sound-absorbing panels used in acoustic treatments.
 Absorption in this sense refers to reducing a resonating frequency in a cavity by installing insulation between walls, ceilings or floors.
 Acoustic panels can play a role in treatment reducing reflections that make the overall sound in the source room louder, after walls, ceilings, and floors have been soundproofed.

 Resonant absorbers

 Resonant panels, Helmholtz resonators and other resonant absorbers work by damping a sound wave as they reflect it.
 Unlike porous absorbers, resonant absorbers are most effective at low-medium frequencies and the absorption of resonant absorbers is matched to a narrow frequency range.

 Damping

-Damping means to reduce resonance in the room, by absorption or redirection (reflection or diffusion).
-Absorption will reduce the overall sound level, whereas redirection makes unwanted sound harmless or even beneficial by reducing coherence.
-Damping can reduce the acoustic resonance in the air, or mechanical resonance in the structure of the room itself or things in the room.
+Damping serves to reduce resonance in the room, by absorption or redirection through reflection or diffusion.
+Absorption reduces the overall sound level, whereas redirection makes unwanted sound harmless or even beneficial by reducing coherence.
+Damping can be separately applied to reduce the acoustic resonance in the air or to reduce mechanical resonance in the structure of the room itself or things in the room.